grumpybird/CPSC219_Group24/README.txt

 (3) TicTacToe Game made in Java for Eclipse IDE by Benjamin Pottinger: https://gist.github.com/xSputnicKx/fbf9a329818cff0a4a02f773b22ed9a7?fbclid=IwAR0ojil66TCbkFd4DlJT5zh35pDCxidxa_RFCssuYXWBCaEO2bDXCSfzGk8

-(4) Lectures and materials from Course (CPSC 219) Instructor: Natalie Verwaal
+(4) Lectures and materials from Course (CPSC 219) Instructor: Nathaly Verwaal

 (5) Code from TicTacToe Example in Lecture to develop board and board class.